laprej/laprej-www/_posts/2015-02-24-scholarly-markdown.md

 ---
 layout: post
-title: Scholarly markdown (with R) for fun and more fun (probably no profit)
+title: Scholarly markdown (with R) for fun and (non-monetary) profit
 description: |
-  A new workflow for writing up research in Markdown and executing R inline to generate visualizations.
-Otherwise known as "iPython's not good enough for me".
+  We need ways to lower the barrier to writing up in-progress research, making it easier to explore data in the process of sharing your findings.
+I've pulled together some tools that use Markdown for writing and generate plots inline to make it easy to generate both webpages and conference submissions.
 ---

 > I've been thinking a lot recently about how I can making it easier for me to share ongoing research.